mickmcq/mickmcq.github.io/accessibility.md

 # Teach Access slides

 These are introductory lectures to get you started on your journey to accessible design.
-Press s on your keyboard to get speaker's notes.
+Press p on your keyboard to get presenter's notes to the first two (01understanding and 02context).
+Press s on your keyboard to get speaker notes for the remaining three (03uiFacilitatorsBarriers, 04assistiveTech, 05bestPractices).

 [01understanding](/accessibility/01understanding)